 Starting in Fall 2021, we brought athletics back to Southwestern Michigan College starting with men's and women's cross country teams.
 SMC won numerous NJCAA national championships prior to the cessation of sports on campus back in the 1990's and we are excited about bringing these athletic opportunities back again for our students.
 The Board of Trustees also approved the return of four additional sports, including women's and men's basketball, men's wrestling, and women's volleyball.
-During FY '22 we finalized offers to full-time coaches for most of these sports who began planning and recruiting and we have teams competing now in Fall 2022.
-We believe the reintroduction of these sports to campus will attract enrollment both of the athletic team participants and other students.
+During FY '22 we finalized offers to full-time coaches for most of these sports who began planning and recruiting and starting competing in Fall 2022.
+The reintroduction of these sports to campus has attracted enrollment both of the athletic team participants and other students.
 The athletes are required to live in our residence halls, thus ensuring the space will be filled to capacity on an annual basis.
-The return of athletics to campus will only enhance the full college experience for all of our students.
-The addition of sports to SMC will create interest in planned pep band and dance team participation for other students.
+For Fall 2023, we again had a waiting list of up to 50 students wanting to live in the residence halls.
+The return of athletics to campus enhances the full college experience for all of our students.
+The addition of sports to SMC has created interest in pep band and dance team participation for other students.
 To meet one of our core values of high quality in all that the College does, SMC determined a need to enhance and expand the current Student Activities Center gymnasium in order to better accommodate these returning team sports.
 The project cost approximately \$3.5 Million, with funding coming from corporate partner donors and from the College's existing Building and Site Fund.
-Administration has already been successful in raising some funds for naming rights and private donations to this project.
+Administration was successful in raising some funds for naming rights and private donations to this project.
 Construction began in early October 2021 and was completed in August 2022 in time for the new teams to begin practice.
-So far the response from the community and the students has been all we had hoped for - enrollment is up, our residence halls are full, and attendance at events is very good.
+The response from the community and the students has been all we had hoped for - enrollment is up, our residence halls are full, and attendance at events is very good.

-As the College considers offering more team sports in the next 2 - 5 years, we will look to add more facilities to accommodate the sports and anticipated increased student enrollment.
-This may include softball, baseball, track, and soccer fields, along with additional residence halls and student service areas.
+As the College considers offering more team sports in the next 1-5 years, we will look to add more facilities to accommodate the sports and anticipated increased student enrollment.
+This may include additional wrestling practice areas, as well as softball, baseball, track, and soccer fields, along with additional residence halls and student service areas.